 Dave, Martin, Fletch and Alan.
 I don’t know if you’ll ever read these words but if you do, I hope you live forever and keep making that glorious, beautiful and life affirming music for years to come.
 I love you all.

-Post-script and addenda: Dave had a close call with stomach cancer during the “Sounds of the Universe” tour, forcing to band to cancel several dates on tour.
+Post-script and addenda: Dave had a close call with bladder cancer during the “Sounds of the Universe” tour, forcing the band to cancel several dates on tour.
 With Jennifer beside him, he beat the cancer to the curb.
 You can also add “cancer survivor” to his already-long and impressive list of accomplishments.
 As for the thousands of groupies who are showing up on this page based on search engine results like ‘Dave Gahan’s wife”, “Teresa Conroy”, “Dave Gahan groupies”, seriously, grow up.
 He found his Twin Soul already.
 Go find yours.

 This article is offered under Creative Commons license.
 It’s okay to republish it anywhere as long as attribution bio is included and all links remain intact.